12 Types of Purple Butterflies

 by Sergey Pisarevskiy is licensed under CC BY-NC-SA 2.0

-Male Agathina Emperor butterflies, also known as Doxocopa agathina, have wings ranging in color from blue to purple.
+Male Agathina Emperor butterflies, also known as Doxocopa agathina, have wings ranging from blue to purple.

 The color fills up virtually all of the space on both the insect’s forewings and hindwings.